Tips to Keep Yourself Well and Healthy During A Pandemic?

 December 13, 2020

 How can you keep well and healthy during a pandemic – or despite one?
-And apart from the obvious illness due to the pandmic, which health issues quickly become disrupted and widen the damage?
-This article was originally presented at the first annual conference of the Foundation for Women’s Health Promotion and Welfare Initiative, FWHPWI on 12th December 2020.
+And apart from the obvious illness due to the pandemic, which health issues quickly become disrupted and widen the damage?
+This article was originally presented at the first annual conference of the Foundation for Women’s Health Promotion and Welfare Initiative, FWHPWI, on 12th December 2020.

 First, do you feel you’re in a better place healthwise now than in December 2019?
 I think most of us will say, No!